Swatto86/QuickConnect/docs/Chapter_01_Introduction_to_Rust.md

     // TODO:
     // 1.
 Add 3 hosts to the vector
     // 2.
 Print all hosts
     // 3.
-Search for a host by name
+Search for a host by hostname
     // 4.
-Remove a host by name
+Remove a host by hostname
 }
 ```